-Applicant institutions are limited to both:

-- No more than two pre-applications or applications as the lead institution. - No more than one pre-application or application for each PI.

-Should DOE receive submissions in excess of the applicable limits, DOE reserves the right, in its sole discretion, to request additional or clarifying information to ascertain the institution's intended submissions.
-Otherwise, DOE will consider the latest received submissions to be the institution's intended submissions.
+Applicant institutions are limited to no more than two (2) pre-applications, or applications for each PI at the applicant institution.
+DOE will consider the latest received submissions to be the institution's intended submissions.

-- Pre-applications in excess of the limited number of submissions will be discouraged. - Applications in excess of the limited number of submissions will be declined without review.
+- Pre-applications in excess of the limited number of submissions may be discouraged. - Applications in excess of the limited number of submissions may be declined without review.

-The PI on a pre-application or application may also be listed as a senior or key personnel on separate submissions without limitation.
+The PI on a pre-application, or application may also be listed as a senior or key personnel on separate submissions without limitation.